Image

 What to do if there’s a power cut in your area

-• Check on your neighbours.
-If the power cut continues, you might want to check on your neighbours, especially if they are elderly or ill.
+• Check on your neighbours, especially if they are elderly or unwell, to make sure they’re safe.

-You'll find more information in the event of a power cut on Power Cut 105.
+For more information during a power cut, visit Power Cut 105.

 Friends laughing at something on their phone